podrivo/thedada/README.md

 # The Dada
 Relaxe sua musculatura e fique à vontade.

-You can buy the entire font on [MyFonts](https://www.myfonts.com/fonts/typeoca/the-dada/).
+The Dada is a dumb idea that went too far, but nonetheless, it can still be quite useful for designers in need of manicules.

+Typeface available for purchase on [MyFonts](https://www.myfonts.com/fonts/typeoca/the-dada/).

 ## Sounds
 Moaning and fart sounds downloaded from [Freesound](http://freesound.org).